skx/marionette/README.md

 In the future it is possible that more modules will be added, but this will require users to file bug-reports requesting them, contribute code, or the author realizing something is necessary.

-Although it is expected that additional modules will be integrated into the core application it is also possible to extend the application via the use of external-plugins - as described in the file [HACKING.mod](HACKING.md)